Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Computation Experiments

-We ground our evaluation of the \textit{amount of expressed preference} in the LLM's outputs using real-world human written data extracted from the Yelp \arxiv{Review} Dataset\footnote{https://business.yelp.com/data/resources/open-dataset/}.
-For each preference, we extract a corpus of reviews that embody the \arxiv{bidirectional} trait based on the criteria described in Table \ref{tab:preferences}.
-Each corpus is filtered for quality, leaving between 700-900 reviews per trait to create reference \arxiv{evaluation} datasets.
-See Appendix \ref{app:yelp} for examples.
-Yelp reviews are viable \arxiv{for evaluation} as they reflect genuine traces of human preferences, contain relevant metadata to filter for the preferences, and are closely related to our domain of lifestyle tasks.
+To evaluate steered LLM outputs against diverse, granular representations of human preferences in \textit{lifestyle planning} tasks, we use human-written Yelp reviews as a reference.
+We \camera{collect} reviews representing five common, interpretable preferences extractable from Yelp reviews metadata\footnote{\url{https://business.yelp.com/data/resources/open-dataset/}}: \textbf{cost}, \textbf{ambiance}, \textbf{age}, \textbf{time}, and \textbf{cuisine}, outlined in Table \ref{tab:preferences}.
+These dimensions are selected to show that \camera{activation} steering can generalize across preferences, but are not meant to be comprehensive.
+Each dimension is instantiated with bi-directional traits (e.g. \textit{luxury} and \textit{budget} for the dimension of \textbf{cost}), which correspond with the positive and negative directions of the steering vector.
+A limitation in this implementation is that nuanced and multi-dimensional preferences, such as \textbf{cuisine}, have to be minimized into bi-directional representations for simplicity.

-We operationalize the effect of expressed preference as the relative cosine similarity between the LLM output's embeddings and each of the bidirectional traits' reference Yelp review dataset. $\textit{Effect} = \cos(e_o, \mathbf{\bar{e}}_+) - \cos(e_o, \mathbf{\bar{e}}_-)$, where $e_o$ is the BERT embeddings of the LLM's output, ${\bar{e}}_+$ is the mean BERT embeddings of the positive trait's reference dataset, and ${\bar{e}}_-$ is that of the negative trait's reference dataset.
-All embeddings are computed using a pretrained Sentence-BERT model \cite{reimers-2019-sentence-bert} (\textit{sentence-transformers/stsb-roberta-base-v2} on Huggingface\footnote{\url{https://huggingface.co/sentence-transformers/stsb-roberta-base-v2}}), which captures sentence-level semantics appropriate for lengthy reviews and outputs.
-A positive \arxiv{value of the} relative cosine similarity means \arxiv{higher expression of the} positive steering trait, and vice versa for the negative steering trait.
-Similarity scores, rather than hard classification, allows \arxiv{the evaluation to capture }more nuanced intensities of preference expressions.
+For both the computational and user experiments, we measure the \textit{effect of expressed preference }as the relative cosine similarity between the LLM output's embeddings and each of the bidirectional traits' reference Yelp reviews --- for example, the reference datasets for \textbf{cost} are sets of 700-900 positive reviews for establishments with a low and high price points, respectively.
+See Appendix \ref{app:yelp} for examples. $\textit{Effect} = \cos(e_o, \mathbf{\bar{e}}_+) - \cos(e_o, \mathbf{\bar{e}}_-)$, where $e_o$ is the BERT embeddings of the LLM's output, ${\bar{e}}_+$ is the mean BERT embeddings of the positive trait's reference dataset, and ${\bar{e}}_-$ is that of the negative trait's reference dataset.
+All embeddings are computed using a pretrained Sentence-BERT model \cite{reimers-2019-sentence-bert} (\textit{sentence-transformers/stsb-roberta-base-v2} on HuggingFace. \camera{We use cosine similarity as the measure following prior works that evaluate subjective constructs against a reference corpus \cite{an2018semaxis, kozlowski2019geometry}.} Additionally, similarity scores, rather than hard classification, allow the evaluation to capture more granular intensities of preference expression.